-- Be courteous to your classmates and me.
+- Cell phones must be put away at the start of class: there will be no texting, twittering, emailing, and so on during this class. - Please be courteous to your classmates and me.
 See the University's policy on non-academic misconduct in the University Calendar; this is conduct that "seriously disrupts the lawful educational and related activities of other students and/or University staff."
-Please respect your classmates' right to hear class material. - Do not send abusive emails to your instructor; these are considered non-academic misconduct. - Do not send email attachments to your instructor: assignments will not be accepted in this form. - Any student who plagiarizes his or her assignment or part of an assignment will be reported to the appropriate authorities.
-No excuses are accepted for plagiarism, even "accidental" plagiarism.
+Please respect your classmates' right to hear class material. - Please do not send abusive emails to the peer mentor or me; these are considered nonacademic misconduct. - Please do not send email attachments to me: assignments will not be accepted in this form. - Any student who plagiarizes his or her assignment or part of an assignment will be reported to the appropriate authorities.
+I do not accept any excuses for plagiarism, even "accidental" plagiarism.
 Please see the section on "Plagiarism" on page 4 of this outline. - Because you are responsible for all material covered in class, attending all classes is strongly recommended.
-If you miss lectures or readings, you must make your own arrangements to catch up. - Make sure you read the emails from your instructor: you are responsible for information you have received but ignored. - Your instructor will not edit drafts of your assignments; she will discuss concerns with you, but it is up to you to make necessary changes.
-Also, showing your instructor a draft of your assignment does not guarantee an A on the assignment. - Allow a 24-hour cooling-off period before discussing a returned assignment with your instructor.
-Because your instructor marks meticulously, she expects you to read her comments and suggestions carefully before discussing the assignment with her.
+If you miss lectures or readings, you must make your own arrangements to catch up. - I cannot edit drafts of your assignments; I can go through concerns with you, but it is up to you to make necessary changes.
+Also, showing me a draft of your assignment does not guarantee an A on the assignment. - Please allow a 24-hour cooling-off period before discussing a returned assignment with me.
+Because I mark meticulously, I expect you to read my comments and suggestions carefully before discussing the assignment with me.